netobserv/network-observability-operator/docs/FlowCollector.md

-EBPF contains the settings of an eBPF-based flow reporter  when the "agent" property is set to "ebpf".
+Settings related to eBPF-based flow reporter when the "agent" property is set to "ebpf".

 <table>
     <thead>